joedf/LibCon.ahk/LibCon_docs.md

 ----
 ```
-Description: Attach to a Console was already running.
+Description: Attach to a Console that is currently running.
 Although, it is suggested to use
              'StartConsole()' when possible.
 (Since this mode is for console
              applications, it is suggested to compile your script as console
              application, then use StartSmart() Instead.)